studAnja22/mvc2024/README.md

 (http://localhost:8889/docs/api/)

 ## Scripts
+*Some scrips in composer.json*
 - composer phpunit

+Run the PHPUnit tests
 - composer phpdoc

+Generate documentation of your code
 - composer validate
 - composer lint

+Check your code with linter
 - composer csfix

+Fix your code style with csfix
 - composer clean

 ### To update CSS style: